Informfully/Challenges/README.md

 * Runs due: May 1 (AoE, incl. workflows to reproduce your image recommendations)
 * Online evaluation: May 7-14 (with Qualtrics, no user account required)
 * Evaluation feedback: May 21
-* Working Notes Paper submission: May 31* (eith EasyChair, user account required)
+* Working Notes Paper submission: May 31* (on EasyChair, user account required)
 * Review deadline: June 7**
 * Camera-ready deadline: June 14 (AoE)
 * MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [registration website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).